Italy court rules hospitalized Berlusconi can attend tax trial

 Berlusconi is appealing against a four-year jail sentence for tax fraud in connection with the purchase of broadcasting rights by his television network Mediaset.

-“Of course it wasn’t absolutely impossible for him for him to attend, that would need to be a life-threatening condition, but to have a hearing put off do you have to be on a stretcher surrounded by paramedics?” he said.

-After the ruling, Berlusconi’s doctor told reporters he had asked him to remain in hospital until Sunday.

-Berlusconi denies all wrongdoing in the case and said on Thursday he was the victim of “judicial persecution ... which re-emerges every time there are politically complex moments in the political life of our country”.
+Berlusconi denies all wrongdoing and said on Thursday he was the victim of “judicial persecution ... which re-emerges every time there are politically complex moments in the political life of our country”.

-The PDL has organized a public rally on March 23 to protest against prosecutors described by Berlusconi as the “cancer of our democracy”.
+Berlusconi’s People of Liberty party (PDL) has organized a public rally on March 23 to protest against prosecutors that Berlusconi calls the “cancer of our democracy”.

 Under Italian law, Berlusconi will not serve any jail time until the appeals process is exhausted.